A Christmas Carol - an easy to deliver play - in front of school or in classroom

 For complete listing of Christmas scripts - see Christmas Plays and Assemblies section of website

-Please scroll down to the bottom of this page to place an order.
+To place an order for script and performing rights certificate please scroll down to the bottom of this page

 Detailed production notes explain how the script can be used either for performance - cast of 20 plus, or as a classroom resource, with 4 groups of 6.
 This is intended as an easy to deliver Christmas play - the notes for use within the classroom facilitating the process further, so that performance practise sessions can happen easily, within lesson time (i.e. guided reading exercise)

 Cast (in order of appearance - see Production Notes at the end of play for class reading and/or performance suggestions and numbers)

 Scrooge Scrooge Scrooge